start menu not working after update

 Check for Corrupt User Profile

-Again User profile corruption can lead to various issues, including problems with the Start menu.
-Let’s create a new user account and check the start menu with the new profile, this help determine if the issue is specific to your user profile.
+Again, User profile corruption can lead to various issues, including problems with the Start menu.
+Let’s create a new user account and check the start menu with the new profile.
+This helps determine if the issue is specific to your user profile.

 • Press Windows key + I to open the settings app